 Parasites: Parasitic wasps and flies target pest larvae or eggs within the soil, serving as biocontrol agents in integrated pest management systems (Dunn et.al., 2020).

 C. Trophic interactions and energy flow in soil food webs Soil insects are central to belowground food webs, acting as both prey and predators in dynamic trophic linkages.
-Primary decomposers like Collembola feed on fungi and litter, forming a base for higher trophic levels.
+Primary decomposers like collembola feed on fungi and litter, forming a base for higher trophic levels.
 Secondary consumers such as predatory beetles and parasitic wasps regulate herbivores and decomposers, maintaining trophic balance.
 Trophic cascades in soil are modulated by abiotic factors like moisture and temperature, and by biotic interactions involving microbes and plant roots.
 Energy flow in soil food webs is influenced by detritus availability and insect-mediated nutrient transformation processes, which shape soil fertility and plant performance.

 III.
 Habitat Preferences and Ecological Niches